shady-cj/Flowsheet-Developer/README.md

 ### Design & Components

 **Q: Can I undo/redo changes on the canvas?**
 A: Currently, there's no undo/redo feature.
 We recommend saving frequently and using flowsheet footprints to create "checkpoints" before major changes.
+Future versions will include this feature.

 **Q: How do I rotate or flip components?**
 A: Currently, components cannot be rotated or flipped.
 They appear in their standard orientation.
+Let us know if you really want this feature.

 **Q: Can I change the grid size or turn it off?**
 A: The grid is currently fixed.
 It helps with alignment but doesn't restrict placement.

 **Q: Why can't I edit component properties after creating them?**
 A: This is an intentional design decision for documentation integrity.
 Once operations are defined and connected, their specifications shouldn't change.
 Delete and recreate if needed.
+Reviews are ongoing and we might allow editing them in future versions.

 **Q: Can I copy/paste components?**
 A: Not currently.
-Workaround: Use flowsheet footprint to duplicate entire designs, then delete unwanted components.
+You will need to manually drag it again to the canvas from the sidebar, bear with us for now (we are working on this feature).

 **Q: How do I delete a component or connector?**
 A: Select the element (click it), then press Delete key or use the delete option from a context menu (if available).